HubSpot: History

-HubSpot Academy

-HubSpot Academy is an online training program with free courses for content, email, inbound and social media marketing, as well as graphic design, web development, and search engine optimization.
-Some of the courses offer certifications.
-In 2022, Avi Stern of The Jerusalem Post and Christian Rigg of TechRadar described the Academy as "one of the nation's leading digital marketing sources for businesses" and "an industry-leading learning center for all things CRM", respectively.

-Tech industry reviews

-HubSpot has been described as unique because it strives to provide its customers with an all-in-one approach.
-A 2012 review in CRM Search said HubSpot was not the best business solution in each category but that taken as a whole, it was the best "marketing solution" that combined many tools into one package.
-It identified HubSpot's "strengths" as the sophistication of its call to action (marketing) tool, its online ecosystem, and its "ease of use".
-Its weakness was described as having "more breadth than depth."
-The review said the lack of customization and design tools could be limiting and that it was missing advanced features such as business process management (BPM) tools to manage workflow.

-Conferences

-HubSpot hosts an annual marketing conference for HubSpot users and partners called "INBOUND".
-The event is typically located in Boston.
-In 2019, HubSpot hosted its largest conference in the event's history, with a record of over 26,000 attendees from 110 countries.
-The first INBOUND conference took place in 2012.
+In November 2025, the company acquired XFunnel, an Israeli startup developing tools for AI-driven search and "answer engine" optimization.

+In February 2026, HubSpot acquired the creator-led entrepreneurship publication Starter Story.

 Controversy

 In July 2015, HubSpot's CMO, Mike Volpe, was dismissed for violating HubSpot's code of business conduct.
 It was found that he tried to obtain a draft copy of the book Disrupted: My Misadventure in the Start Up Bubble, written by his former employee Daniel Lyons.
 According to an article in The Boston Globe, records obtained under the Freedom of Information Act indicated that HubSpot executives considered the book "a financial threat to HubSpot" and Volpe used "tactics such as email hacking and extortion" in the attempt to prevent the book from being published.

 In April 2016, after his book was published, Lyons wrote in The New York Times that HubSpot had a "frat house" atmosphere.
 He also called the company a "digital sweatshop" in which workers had little job security.
 Later that month, HubSpot's founders gave an official response to the book, in which they addressed several, but not all, of Lyons' claims.

+In March 2026, HubSpot amended its bylaws to designate U.S. federal courts as the exclusive forum for securities law claims.
+The change was intended to streamline litigation, reduce the risk of parallel proceedings in multiple jurisdictions, and provide greater procedural consistency.